allanfoppa/it-is-over-9000/README.md

 * **Jest** for correctness and contract testing
 * **Cypress** for behavior and end-to-end testing

-## AI Contribution

-The **frontend design and UI implementation** were generated with the help of AI.

 ## Testing Ownership

 All **testing architecture, strategies, and implementations** are designed and developed manually, focusing on real-world QA practices.